What if they could be playful explorations of a new world?

 For people who are trying to change this world (in ways big and small) the act of building new worlds just makes sense:

-Worldbuilding allows us to suspend reality for a moment, and spend time in the type of world we want to live in.
+Worldbuilding lets us suspend reality for a moment, and spend time in the type of world we want to live in.

-Sure, we could do things like pretend we’re six-eyed aliens racing light beams around the galaxy. 🛸 (And there’s probably a use-case for an out-of-this-world workshop like that – message me, that would be fun to help plan!).
+Sure, we could do things like pretend we’re six-eyed aliens racing light beams around the galaxy.
+(And hey, if you ever want to plan an out-of-this-world workshop like that, message me!).

 Or whatever matters to you and your people.